This post may contain affiliate links. Please read our disclosure policy.

 Lemon Cupcakes with Lemon Buttercream

-Light, moist & airy Lemon Cupcakes topped with Lemon Buttercream.
-These scrumptious cupcakes are perfect for Spring and Summer.
+Light, moist & airy Lemon Cupcakes with Lemon Buttercream.
+These scrumptious cupcakes are perfect for Spring, Summer, an Afternoon Tea Party, or a baby shower.

 Prep Time: 30 minutes